-Nintendo has failed us.
+The Nintendo Switch is quickly becoming outdated.
 In the ashes of the dreams for a Nintendo Switch Pro, rises a new powerful gaming portable: the Steam Deck.
-From appearance alone, the steam takes all the aspirations for the Nintendo Switch Pro and sprinkles a dash of PC gaming.
-From a glance, the Steam Deck seems primed to be a new market contented, but what do we actually know about the new console coming from game developer and Steam-owner Valve?
+From appearance alone, the Steam Deck takes all the aspirations for the Nintendo Switch Pro but is meant for PC gaming.
+At a glance, this new handheld device seems primed to be an absolute hit, but what do we actually know about the new console coming from game developer and Steam-owner Valve?
+Let’s dive in.

 When is the Steam Deck release date?

-The Steam Deck will start shipping to people who pre-ordered it in February 2022.
-It was originally going to launch in December, but Valve confirmed the delay just a month before launch in a blog post:
+The Steam Deck will launch on February 25, 2022, for those who have pre-ordered the device early.
+It was originally going to launch in December 2021, but Valve confirmed the delay just a month before launch in a blog post:

-As Valve mentions, only the earliest adopters of the portable PC will get their system next February.
+As Valve mentions, only the earliest adopters of the portable PC will get their system in February 2022.
+Though, there’s a second wave gearing up to launch sometime in Q2 2022.
 Due to issues with Steam’s website the day pre-orders went live, many weren’t able to secure a system until a later wave.
-Now, all of those units that weren’t ordered immediately aren’t expected to ship until Q2 2022 or later.
+It’s unknown what the specific launch day is for the Q2 wave.

 Is there a Steam Deck trailer?